Word embeddings — word2vec and vectors that mean something

 From hypothesis to geometry

 How does a hypothesis about word meaning end up producing actual vector geometry — where similar words land near each other and consistent relations become consistent vector offsets?
-The reasoning involves four moves, each forcing the next: a premise (the distributional hypothesis itself), a self-supervised task built directly on that premise, a representational bottleneck that constrains how the task can be solved, and the geometry that drops out the other end.
+The reasoning involves four steps, each forcing the next: a premise (the distributional hypothesis itself), a self-supervised task built directly on that premise, a representational bottleneck that constrains how the task can be solved, and the geometry that emerges at the other end.
 Walk through them in order and the leap from “words have meaning” to “words become vectors with structure” stops being mysterious.

 We start with the distributional hypothesis: a word’s meaning is well approximated by the distribution of contexts it appears in.
-Words that show up in the same kinds of sentences — couch and sofa, huge and enormous — mean similar things, which quietly reframes “what does this word mean?” as “what does it occur next to?”, a question you can answer from raw text alone, with no dictionary or human annotation.
+Words that show up in the same kinds of sentences — couch and sofa, huge and enormous — mean similar things, which quietly reframes the question of what a word means into the question of what it appears next to — and that’s something you can answer from raw text alone, with no dictionary or human annotation.

 From that premise comes a self-supervised task: take a word, predict the words that surround it — or take the surrounding words and predict the one in the middle.
 Since the hypothesis says those neighbors carry the meaning, getting good at the task forces the model to encode meaning — and it costs nothing to set up, because the right answers are already sitting in the text.